Note

 -

-With a click on Save you create a new free field.
+By clicking Save you create a new free field.

-In the product master under parameters and free fields you can then fill the free field with a value.
+In the product master files under parameters and free fields you can then fill the free field with a value.

 Information about this tab can be found here.